Travel Grant Recipient Requirements

 - The student agrees to use the funds for the project proposed, abide by any additional requirements mandated by the Dean Rusk International Studies Program or the International Education Committee (IEC) stated in the grant letter, and will contact Dean Rusk for approval of any changes to the trip before they occur.

 - As proof that the funds given were used as specified by the IEC, the student will collect receipts totaling the amount of the grant or greater, complete the grant report form, and write an essay about the depth of the experience.
-Each will be completed and turned in the Dean Rusk International Studies Program Office within two weeks of the completion of the project (if not specified otherwise by the Dean Rusk fellow).
+Each will be completed and turned in the Dean Rusk International Studies Program Office within two weeks of the completion of the project (if not specified otherwise by the Dean Rusk Program Coordinator).

-- The student may be required to repay a portion of the grant if he/she chooses to terminate the trip early.
+- The student may be required to repay a portion of the grant if he/she/they chooses to terminate the trip early.
 The Dean Rusk Program staff retains the authority to determine the sum of such a reimbursement.
 This does not apply to cases in which early termination results from developments beyond the student's control.

 - The student may be further obligated to share experiences with other students through talks, participation in panels, visits to schools, etc., at the request of the Dean Rusk International Studies Program, and agree to any additional reporting conditions mandated by the IEC as communicated to the student by the program.